TOAST-DOCS/Compute-Instance/zh/console-guide.md

 Determines the root block storage size of an instance.

-- The size of the block storage cannot be changed after an instance has been created.
-If you require more root block storage space, you must use additional block storages.
 - The block storage size must be at least the minimum size required by the image.

 The root block storage size varies depending on instance flavor.